IFB-ElixirFr/sandboxbioscenarios/linux_basics_session01/steps/step05.md

 ls -sh Data
 ```

-Another option for the `ls` command to distinguish a file from a directory is `-p` (or long form `--indicator-style`) that append the "/" indicator to directories.
+Another option for the `ls` command can be used to distinguish a file from a directory.
+The `-p` (or long form `--indicator-style`) appends the "/" indicator to directories.

 Try: